 Vaccinations are separated into two groups: core and non-core.
 Core vaccinations are ones that are recommended regardless of your pet’s situation or geographic location, such as the distemper and rabies vaccinations.
 Distemper vaccinations are actually a combination of vaccines in one shot.
 FVRCP (feline distemper) includes rhinotracheitis, calicivirus, and panleukopenia.
 DA2PP (canine distemper) includes distemper, adenovirus (also called infectious hepatitis), parainfluenza, and parvovirus.

 Non-core vaccinations are only recommended for puppies or kittens considered to be at a high risk of exposure to the specific diseases.
 It is best to only administer vaccinations that are absolutely necessary.
-Non-core vaccinations include feline leukemia for cats, and bordatella, leptospirosis, and Lyme disease for dogs.
+Non-core vaccinations include feline leukemia for cats, and bordatella, leptospirosis, canine influenza, and Lyme disease for dogs.

 Depending on the prior vaccinations your puppy or kitten may have received, it may be appropriate to begin the first round of vaccinations at your first visit.
 The core vaccinations are given at 3-4 week intervals until your puppy or kitten is 12 to 16 weeks old.

 During the second visit, you will be asked to bring another fresh stool sample.
 Your puppy or kitten will again be examined, tested for internal parasites and dewormed accordingly.
 If necessary, your puppy or kitten will receive the second round of vaccinations.
 We recommend starting your puppy on heartworm and flea and tick prevention at this time.
 Kittens may or may not need flea prevention but it is wise to discuss this with your veterinarian.

 Your puppy or kitten will be examined again for changes not present at the last examinations, dewormed if necessary, and receive the final vaccine in the series as well as a rabies vaccine.